AdamNeufeld02/2048Game/README.md

 - As a user, I want to be able to execute moves within the game.
 - As a user, I want to be able to view my current score in the game.
 - As a user, I want to be able to view the number of moves I have made in the game.
+- As a user, I want to be able to save my current game.
+- As a user, I want to be able to load my previous game.